Should you get a coach or will that free programme suffice?

 Downloading a programme is a car without any driving lessons for a vehicle that may not be right for you.
 There’s a million free online plans out there but they all fall short on applicability to you and appropriateness for your goal/race.
 “Go for a 2hr long run” who me or the 120kg newcomer that hasn’t any previous experience?
 “Train 5 times a week” who me or the 74 year old grandmother that entered her first half marathon?
 If you are plastic enough to adopt an online plan by volume, what support does it give you going into the race?
 I use extreme examples but we’re all ‘not a little different’.

-A downloaded programme may tell you (roughly) what to do but almost certainly not WHY you’re doing it.
-Understand how to complete a session is important but what’s your investment in it if you don’t know why it’s important?
+A downloaded programme may tell you (roughly) what to do but almost certainly not why you should be doing it.
+Understanding how to complete a session is important but what will be your investment in the training run if you don’t know why it’s important?

 A professional coach will also be a legitimate registered business.
 A professional coach will pay tax, have an Operations Manual, formalised access arrangements and permits with landowners like NPWS and all the required insurance and health and safety documentation.
-As a consumer, this may not matter to you but it should help your decision-making process knowing that the person you’re planning to work with takes themselves serious enough to do the right thing by the law of the land.
+As a consumer, this may not matter to you but it should help your decision-making process knowing that the person you’re planning to work with takes themselves serious enough to do the right thing by the law.

 Choose a coach that specialises in what you’re planning to do.
 Most events now will have a coach affiliated with them that is the specialist in that event.
 That coach likely knows the course intimately and has helped a good number of people complete it successfully.